sbw70/verification-constraints/labs/nuvl-edge/fleet/five-endpoint/tests/FLEET014_PERSISTENT_SINGLE_USE_ACTUATOR.md

 FLEET-014 coupled the previously demonstrated persistent single-use authority mechanism to a physical actuator command path.

-The test asked whether one provider-signed, single-use authority could:
+The test evaluated whether one provider-issued, single-use authority could:

 1. produce an actuator command on its first admissible spend;
 2. be denied when the same authority was presented again;
 3. remain denied after restart of the persistent enforcement boundary; and
 4. prevent additional actuator commands on the denied replay paths.

-An independent ESP32 PWM witness was used to observe the actuator control signal.
+An independent ESP32 PWM witness observed the actuator control signal.

-The witness was observational only and was not part of the authority or enforcement path.
+The witness was observational only and was not part of the authority, decision, or enforcement path.

 ## Module / Use Case